2.6 Form and Content of Acquiree Financial Statements

 Bucket 2 — All other entities, including SRCs, other PBEs that are not SEC filers, private companies, not-for-profit organizations, and employee benefit plans.

-statements or financial information that must be provided under Rule 3-05) are
+financial information that must be provided under Rule 3-05) are examples of

-would be used for the financial statements of an acquiree.
-See Deloitte’s
+used for the financial statements of an acquiree.
+See Deloitte’s November 19,

 Also, when preparing pro forma financial statements under